dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

 In the event of a mismatch, edit the file  ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using vi editor.

-* When discovering nodes via snmpwalk or a mapping file, all target nodes should be set up in PXE mode before running the playbook.
+* When discovering nodes via a mapping file, all target nodes should be set up in PXE mode before running the playbook.

 * Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``provision.yml`` on RHEL target nodes.